Posted on April 14, 2020 at 6:00 am

 The COVID-19 pandemic has proven to be a challenge for all of us.
 The better informed we are, the better equipped we will be to handle what comes our way next.
 I hope these tools, tips, and resources help you gather the factual and reliable knowledge you seek.

 I encourage you to use our Ask a Librarian web form to contact the library if you’re ever unsure about the validity of information.
-Our library staff will do our best to assist you to verify if information is legitimate and reliable.
+Our library staff will do our best to assist you with verifying if information is legitimate and reliable.

 Crystal Miller is a Business and Career Development Librarian and has been working in libraries for 15 years.
 She has a Masters in Library Science from Simmons College and has worked at the Harvard Development Office Library, MIT Libraries, and the Coeur d’Alene Public Library.
 When she’s not at the library, she can be found at the dog park with her three fur babies or with a cookbook in hand, flipping through the pages, looking for the next recipe to try out.